 2.What is the purpose of a Health Record?

 A Health Record is a document that is completed by cabin staff (or accompanying aides) on day 1 of camp while campers are getting ready for bed.
 The primary purpose of the document is to ensure Camp He Ho Ha has accurate knowledge of the campers skin condition prior to their stay at camp.
-This document is used to catalogue any bruising, cuts, abrasions, or burns that are present on the skin when the camper arrives at camp.
-When the camper returns home or to the care facility; in the event a caregiver notices any irregular markings on the campers body, Camp He Ho Ha then has some history of whether the camper arrived at camp with the marks in question or they happened while at camp.
+This document is used to catalogue any bruising, cuts, abrasions, or burns that are present on the skin when the camper arrives at Camp.
+When the camper returns home or to the care facility; in the event a caregiver notices any irregular markings on the campers body, Camp He Ho Ha then has some history of whether the camper arrived with the marks in question or they happened while in Camp’ care.
 The document is explained to each camper in attendance and for liability purposes each camper must have one completed to be kept on file.